wix-incubator/velo/packages/velo-bind-docs/docs/customized-props.md

 });
 const { button } = bind($w);
 button.isVisible = () => buttonVisibility;
-// any change to buttonVisiblity value will change the button visiblity
+// any change to buttonVisibility value will change the button visibility
 ```

 These properties currently include: